MrTWrecks0208/MrTWrecks0208.github.io/Scrubadub-Documentation.md

 <summary>🔍 Overview</summary><br/>

 **Scrubadub** is a real-time text scrubbing tool which allows you to create any number of rules using regular expressions, strings, and/or patterns to find and replace as many strings or patterns as needed within a large body of text.
+Think of it as a \[theoretically\] limitless Find & Replace tool.

 #### Key Principles
 - **Sequential Execution**: Rules run from top to bottom.
 Each rule operates on the transformed output of the rule that preceded it.